hadley/adv-r/Rcpp.md

 The C++ version is similar, but:

 * To find the length of the vector, we use the `size()` method, which returns an integer.
 Again, whenever we create a new variable we have to tell C++ what type of object it will hold.
-An `int` is a scalar integer, but we could have used `double` for a scalar numeric, `bool` for a scalar logical, or a `std::string` for a scalar string.
+An `int` is a scalar integer, but we could have used `double` for a scalar numeric, `bool` for a scalar logical, or a `String` for a scalar string.

 * The `for` statement has a different syntax: `for(intialisation; condition; increase)`.
 The initialise component creates a new variable called `i` and sets it equal to 0.
 The condition is checked in each iteration of the loop: the loop is continues while it's `true`.
 The increase statement is run after each loop iteration, but before the condition is checked.
 Here we use the special prefix operator `++` which increases the value of `i` by 1.